Skip to Content

 Lac du Brévent near Chamonix

-I’d already made a little walk the previous evening to scout out the Lac du Brévent and a couple of other small pools in between the craggy rocks and now we found that the TMB route passed them again.
-The way was rocky and spare and we passed only a few sheep with bells around their necks, until we were closer to Brévent and bumped into an English couple who stopped to chat about the weather (what else!) agreeing that August had been terrible and that September was definitely the best time to come.
+The way was rocky and spare and we passed only a few sheep with bells around their necks.
+When we were closer to Brévent we bumped into an English couple who stopped to chat about the weather (what else!)
+We agreed that August had been terrible and that September was definitely the best time to come.

 Brévent above Chamonix